tedstreete/opi-prov-life/ZTP.md

 # Secure Zero Touch Provisioning (sZTP)

-Passive reprovisioning is a process where DPUs start up and detect that they need to be re-provisioned.
-One such example might ostensibly be a DPU being fresh out of the factory and lacks an initial OS.
+Passive reprovisioning is a process where DPU or IPU devices  start up and detect that they need to be re-provisioned.
+One such example might ostensibly be a DPU or IPU being fresh out of the factory and lacks an initial OS.

 ## What is ZTP

-Zero Touch Provisioning (ZTP) allows you to provision new DPU/IPU devices in your network automatically, with minimal manual intervention.
+Zero Touch Provisioning (ZTP) allows you to provision new DPU or IPU devices in your network automatically, with minimal manual intervention.
 This includes system software, operating system, patch files, and configuration files.

 You can use either management ports or network ports, depending on your device, to connect to the network.